This easy Tuna Casserole Recipe is one-pan simple. Add dry pasta, tuna, veggies, and a few staples to a baking dish, then bake until creamy.

 Overhead image of Tuna Casserole

-Remember when we threw uncooked rice and a bunch of dried herbs into a baking dish and ended up with perfectly fluffy and ridiculously tasty Herb Rice?
-Or perhaps when we threw uncooked pasta, uncooked chicken, and a jar of marinara into a baking dish and ended up with ultra-tender and saucy Chicken Parmesan Pasta?
+Remember when I tossed uncooked rice and a bunch of dried herbs into a baking dish and ended up with perfectly fluffy, ridiculously tasty Herb Rice?
+Or when I tossed uncooked pasta, uncooked chicken, and a jar of marinara into a baking dish and ended up with ultra tender, saucy Chicken Parmesan Pasta?

-Well, today we’re returning with the same concept to make the absolute easiest tuna-noodle casserole recipe.
+Today I’m going back to that same concept to make the absolute easiest tuna noodle casserole.
 It’s almost like magic how this dish comes together, but it truly works and it’s absolutely delicious.
-No — we aren’t creating a dish where you’re okay with sacrificing flavor for ease.
-This is a dish that is first and foremost downright delicious and then conveniently simple.
+This isn’t a “sacrifice flavor for ease” situation.
+It’s first and foremost downright delicious, and conveniently simple.

 Process shots-- images of the pasta, flour, seasonings, garlic, chicken stock, milk, and butter being added and it all being mixed together